pingcap/community/rfc/2019-12-11-Talent-Plan-Courses.md

 - Last updated: 2019-12-11
 - Discussion at: [Incubating Program: Talent Plan Courses](https://github.com/pingcap/community/issues/130)

-There are plenty of people interested in TiDB but lacking background knowledge, so we propose to create a series of courses to help those people enter the field infrastructure systems and TiDB ecosystem.
-Course participants should have developed good knowledge and skills in system programming after finishing course materials.
+There are plenty of people interested in TiDB but lacking background knowledge, so we propose to create a series of courses to help those people enter the field of infrastructure systems and TiDB ecosystem.
+Course participants should have developed good knowledge and skills in system programming after learning the series of courses.

 ## Course design